ARCTraining/data-vis/docs/02-first-plot.md

 Before we delve a little deeper into some of the concepts we introduced in the previous section with regards to what makes a graphic "good", let's lay the foundations and build our first plot.
 You need a draft to start improving on it!

-In this course, we are going to be using a cloud-based development environment, so you don't have to install anything locally on your machine.

 In this session, we are going to work step-by-step through building a basic plot.
 The full self-contained example script is given at the end of this page.

 ```{admonition} Tip